borisbugaev/go_print_utils/README.md

 functions:

->Print_Lines() -- passed string, returns int
+**Print_Lines()** *-- passed string, returns int*

+- prints string to console
->>prints string to console, and returns the number of lines in said string
+- returns the number of lines in said string

->Clear_Lines() -- passed int, void
+**Clear_Lines()** *-- passed int, void*

->>clears *int* lines from console
+- clears *int* lines from console

->Line_Select_MC() -- passed []string, returns string
+**Line_Select_MC()** *-- passed []string, returns string*

->>assigns letter to each string in slice and prints all strings to console
+- assigns letter to each string in slice and prints all strings to console

->>prompts user to select a letter
+- prompts user to select a letter

->>returns string which corresponds with response letter
+- returns string which corresponds with response letter

->>multiple letters can be given as response, separated with spaces
+- multiple letters can be given as response, separated with spaces

->>in this case, function returns all selected strings as a single string separated by commas
+- in this case, function returns all selected strings as a single string separated by commas

->>if an invalid option is selected, returns "\\a" (bell)
+- if an invalid option is selected, returns "\\a" (bell)

 these exist to simplify interactions between a user and command-line application